 As makeup artist instructors, we understand that beginners in makeup often go through many unsuccessful attempts to figure out what works and what doesn’t.
-Incorrect cosmetic choices can lead to skin inflammation, and the wrong technique can ruin the entire look.
+Incorrect cosmetic choices can lead to skin inflammation, and the wrong techniques can ruin an entire look.

-We will explain what products are necessary, how to accurately choose the right shade of foundation, and share other tips from professional makeup artists.
+In this article, we will explain what products are necessary, how to accurately choose the right shade of foundation, and share other useful tips from professional makeup artists.

 Makeup Basics for Beginners